Port Sealing: An Effective Heat Sealing Solution

 Common applications for the heat sealing process

-Fluid bags use ports, tubes and fitments to get fluids in and out of bags.
+Fluid bags use ports, tubes and fitments to get fluids in and out.
 These most often are attached using heat sealing and RF welding.

 Heat seal connectors are used to join LCD displays to PCBs in many consumer electronics, as well as in medical and telecommunication devices.
 Heat sealing of products with thermal adhesives is used to hold clear display screens onto consumer electronic products and for other sealed thermoplastic assemblies or devices where heat staking or ultrasonic welding is not an option due to part design requirements or other assembly considerations.
-Heat sealing also is used in the manufacturing of blood test film and filter media for the blood, virus and many other test strip devices used in the medical field today.
-Laminate foils and films often are heat sealed over the top of thermoplastic medical trays, Microtiter (microwell) plates, bottles and containers to seal and/or prevent contamination for medical test devices, sample collection trays and containers used for food products.
+Heat sealing also is used in the manufacturing of numerous devices used in the medical field today.
+Laminate foils and films often are heat sealed over the top of thermoplastic medical trays.
+Microtiter (microwell) plates, bottles and containers to seal and/or prevent contamination for medical test devices, sample collection trays and containers used for food products.

 Medical bags are used in an array of applications, from the dispensing of medicine to the collection or transfer of blood or other biological media.
 The usage of these fluidic bags and the flexibility they have provided has been expanding into the consumer products and food industries over the last decade.

-The market expands into medical and fluid bags
+The market expands into medical and non-medical fluid bags

 Plastic ports and fittings that are sealed onto the media bags also often are called port plates, port discs, end dispensing fitments or boat fitments.
 These various ports and fitments are manufactured by injection mold companies worldwide and are readily available in standard shapes, styles and sizes.
-Flanged port plates with barbed port for tube installation are available from 3/16″ to 1″.
+Flanged port plates with barbed ports for tube installation are available from 3/16″ to 1″.
 Dual barbed ports also are available for applications that require tubes inside and outside of the bag.
-Ports with screw cap and other dispensing configurations are available.
+Ports with screw cap and other dispensing configurations are available as well.